vanezzah/TechLabs-project/README.md

 ## Database Errors
 If any errors occur during the processiong of the venue search algorithm try again after deleting the venue.db database file from your directory.
 A fresh database will be created automaticly.

+## Create Documentation
+If a documentation of the code should be created in the future the schema.py file, the main part of the programm, is documented with doc strings according to the Numpy standard.
+That makes the automatic creation of a Documentation with the SPHINX Python Documentation Generator https://www.sphinx-doc.org/en/master/